michaelbark/biking4u/README.md

 ## Abstract

 This is a project where i try out Java 8, Spring / Spring Boot and AngularJS.
-The project is live at [biking.michael-simons.eu][1].
-To find out more, checkout the [about page][2] or start reading the series of blog posts:

-[Developing a web application with Spring Boot, AngularJS and Java 8][3]

-You may also want to have a look at the client companion of this app, [BikingFX][4]

-## Architecture

-The projects architecture is [completely documented][6] inside the [arc42][7] structure, using the AsciiDoc format from the [arc42-template][8].

 ## NOTE